 Please read the guidelines in the Developing and Proposing Short-Term Field Courses (PDF) section of the Faculty Handbook for Short-Term Field Courses to ensure that the off-campus course you are proposing can and will be successful.

 The global education office is here to assist you in the development and execution of study abroad programming, semester as well as short-term field courses.
-If you are interested in planning such a program, please contact Katie Irwin (email@example.com) to discuss the process and to receive a copy of the Faculty Handbook for Short-Term Field Courses.
+If you are interested in planning such a program, please contact Heather St. Germaine (email@example.com) to discuss the process and to receive a copy of the Faculty Handbook for Short-Term Field Courses.

 The Five College Risk Management Office also offers expertise and resources to help you become more informed about international travel and managing the risks of leading off-campus programs for students(guide).

-In recent years, short-term field courses have become a critical part of the academic curriculum, and an increasing number of faculty are teaching full academic courses during January or May.
+Short-term field courses have become a critical part of the academic curriculum, providing complimentary, intensive, field-based learning opportunities for students.
 Faculty should submit proposals for academic field courses to the global education office by completing the following:

-Once completed, both the proposal form and the budget template should be emailed to Katie Irwin, firstname.lastname@example.org, in the global education office by the proposal deadline.
+Once completed, the proposal form and the budget template should be emailed to Heather St. Germaine, firstname.lastname@example.org, in the global education office by the proposal deadline.

-Course proposals for January and May short-term field courses will be accepted from February-April each year.
-The deadline for course proposals for the following academic year (2015-2016) is Monday, April 13, 2015.
+Course proposals for January and summer short-term field courses will be accepted from February-April each year.
+The deadline for course proposals for the following academic year (2019-2020) is Monday, April 22, 2019.

 Please refer to the Faculty Handbook for Short-Term Field Courses for specific details on proposing a course, the approval process, and the timeline.